top of page

 We have neither the ability or the inclination.

-Nobody, including you, could access your capital without various checks and then it may only be paid into a UK bank account registered in your name.
+Nobody, including you, could access your capital without various checks and even then it may only be paid into a UK bank account registered in your name.

-Please use the correct channels and view investment fees as an incentive and protection for the portfolio to flourish
+Use the correct channels and view investment fees as an incentive and protection for the portfolio to flourish

 Nobody has permission to withdraw your capital, even with a signed client form.

-• Q2) So you could pick a random provider or manager that I’ve never heard of and I have to trust that?
+Q2) So you could pick a random provider or manager that I’ve never heard of and I have to trust that?

-Okay, we see your point.
+Okay, we can see your point.
 It isn't an issue for us (as we are familiar with all of the firms), so if you only wish to see giant household names within your recommendations please let us know at the first meeting and we shall accommodate.

 The recommendations presented to you at our second meeting will be in your best interests.
 It is not through random selection but after extensive research that we generate our advice.